How should I position my scrotum?

 Drainage of small amounts of blood mixed with yellow fluid (serosanguinous fluid) is common and will occur for 3-6 weeks until the incisions mature.

-If bleeding is bright red, holding pressure for 5-10 minutes at the site of bleeding should help; repeat if needed; if no improvement, call your surgeon.
+If bleeding is bright red, holding pressure (similar to holding pressure on a paper cut--not too light, not too intense) for 5 minutes at the site of bleeding should help; repeat if needed; if no improvement, call your surgeon.

 There is an opening behind and/or in the front of my scrotum.
 What do I do?